MtSomeThree/CrossLingualDependencyParsing/README.md

 - ### Data

-You should download the UD Tree Bank and multilingual embedding data from PLACEHOLDER and save them in ./data2.2 first.
+Firstly, you should download the UD Tree Bank data from [Universal Dependencies v2](https://universaldependencies.org/) (.conllu files), and multilingual embedding data from [FastText](https://fasttext.cc/docs/en/crawl-vectors.html) (.vec files) and save them in ./data2.2 first.
+Now in ./data2.2 we only have dummy files of Hebrew(he).

+- ###

 - ### Run the experiments